hijimasa/isaac-ros2-control-sample/README.md

 - This launches sensors from URDF description.
 - This spawns URDF model at the desired timing and position.
 - This launchs sensors and controller at the desired timing.
+- This sets stiffness and damping from URDF description.

 ## Prerequisite
 1. Docker